top of page

-Over the time the garden was developing, the components of a garden wall were slowly assembled, namely: stones.
+As the garden developed, the components of a garden wall were slowly assembled, namely: stones.
 These stone carry with them a grand history of the Coal Region and the Mount Carmel Area as well.
 Stones have been sourced from ruins across the local area.
 Some have come from ruins of breakers, others from foundations demolished local buildings, and others from abandoned railroad infrastructure.

 When viewing the wall you will see stones from Breakers and Mines from Mount Carmel, Centralia, Locust Gap, etc.